-Anesthesia is medicine that keeps a person from feeling pain during medical procedures, such as surgery or other tests that diagnose cancer.
+Anesthesia is medicine that keeps you from feeling pain during certain medical procedures.
 There are several different types of anesthesia.
-The type you receive will depend on the procedure you are having and your overall health.
+The type you receive depends on the procedure and your general health.

 Types of anesthesia

 Local anesthesia is an injection, also called a shot.
 It makes the area for the procedure numb.
 This means you do not feel anything there.
 It is also called topical anesthesia.

 You usually get local anesthesia for small procedures.
 For example, you might have it for a biopsy, where the doctor takes a small sample of tissue.
 The area stays numb for up to several hours.
 You might be awake and alert when you have local anesthesia.
 Or your doctor might give you some medicine to make you relaxed and sleepy.
 This is called sedation, and you can learn more about it below.

 Regional anesthesia blocks pain in a certain area of the body.
 You get an injection, or shot, like with local anesthesia.
 Or you might have an IV, where the numbing medicine is given into a vein.
 Regional anesthesia also relieves pain after the procedure.
 This makes recovery easier.

 There are 2 types of regional anesthesia.
 Regional anesthesia may be given as a "peripheral nerve block."
 Your doctor may give you this for a procedure on a hand, arm, leg, or foot.
 It blocks feeling in the nerves to these areas.

 Another type of regional anesthesia is an epidural or a spinal anesthetic.
 This blocks pain in your abdomen or lower body, including the pelvis, rectum, and legs.

 Sedation is medicine that makes you feel relaxed and sleepy.
 You may take a a pill or liquid by mouth, or get it through a vein (IV).
 Your doctor might give you sedation along with local or regional anesthesia.
 It can make you more comfortable and reduce pain.